dret/webconcepts/concepts/http-header/Authentication-Info.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Authentication-Info"
 title:         "HTTP Header Field: Authentication-Info"
+concept-name:  HTTP Header Field
+concept-value: Authentication-Info
 description: "HTTP authentication schemes can use the Authentication-Info response header field to communicate information after the client's authentication credentials have been accepted.
 This information can include a finalization message from the server (e.g., it can contain the server authentication)."
 ---